ofelcan164/API/sections/collections.md

 Collections
 ===========

-Allows you to retrieve your collections.
+Allows you to retrieve, create, update, and delete your collections.

 Get Collections
 ----------
-* `GET /collections.json` will return `200 OK` and a list of collections the created by the logged in user, 100 collections per page (`?page=X`).
+* `GET /collections.json` will return `200 OK` and a list of collections created by the authenticated user, 100 collections per page (`?page=X`).

 ```json
 [